ROCm/rocWMMA/README.md

 ## Simple deep learning recommendation model

 Simple deep learning recommendation model (DLRM) for machine learning.
 Implements both forward and backward passes on fp16 inputs and outputs.

-Includes simple CPU validation and benchmark.
+Includes a simple CPU validation and benchmark.

-Run `simple_dlrm` sample:
+Run the `simple_dlrm` sample:

 ```bash
 <build_dir>/samples/simple_dlrm
 ```

-## hipRTC Support
+## hipRTC support

-HIP's runtime compilation (hipRTC) environment allows on-the-fly compilation, loading, and running of device code on AMD GPUs.
-The rocWMMA library is compatible with hipRTC, you can leverage it for runtime generated kernels.
+The HIP runtime compilation (hipRTC) environment allows simultaneous compilation, loading, and running of device code on AMD GPUs.
+The rocWMMA library is compatible with hipRTC, so you can leverage it for runtime-generated kernels.
 A simple GEMM sample is included to demonstrate compatibility.
 For more information, refer to the
 [HIP API reference](https://rocm.docs.amd.com/projects/HIP/en/latest/.doxygen/docBin/html/index.html).

 ```important
 The `rocwmma::bfloat16_t` data type is not currently supported in hipRTC.
 ```

-**hipRTC GEMM sample**
+### hipRTC GEMM sample

 A simple GEMM algorithm demonstrating runtime compilation (hipRTC) compatibility.
 Calculates D = Alpha * A x B + Beta * C with mixed-precision fp16 inputs and fp32 output.
 Includes code compilation, module loading, and kernel launch with the hipRTC API, with simple CPU validation and benchmarking.

-Run `hipRTC_gemm` sample:
+Run the `hipRTC_gemm` sample:

 ```bash
 <build_dir>/samples/hipRTC_gemm